shubhu111/Sentiment_Analysis_UsingRNN_AI_Project/README.md

 Size:
 Train: 27,481 samples
 Test: Remaining from dataset
-Labels:
+## Labels:
--positive → 0
+- positive → 0
--negative → 1
+- negative → 1
--neutral → 2
+- neutral → 2
 ## Requirements

 To run the notebook, you will need the following Python libraries: